rnorth/duct-tape/README.md

 ## Why not Hystrix?

-[Hystrix](https://github.com/Netflix/Hystrix) is a leading Java fault tolerance library that is undoubtedly more mature, more battle-tested and probably more robust fault tolerance library.
+[Hystrix](https://github.com/Netflix/Hystrix) is a leading Java fault tolerance library that is undoubtedly more mature, more battle-tested and probably more robust.
 However, it is fairly prescriptive, and imposes a structure that might not fit with existing codebases.
 Circuitbreakers is intended to be very easy to understand and easy to integrate, with least disruption: integration should not be much harder than wrapping integration points.